-1. Archaeological field research that involves survey, testing, and/or site excavations

-2. Analysis of excavation and survey data and artifact collections, including those housed in museums and universities

-3. Laboratory work, technical analyses, including dating, and advanced technology-based projects

-4. Research that would then be used as the foundation for developing a longer-term research program and for seeking major funding to carry out the research program's objectives
+- 1. Archaeological field research that involves survey, testing, and/or site excavations as well as art historical research and material culture studies with clear relevance to archaeology - 2.
+Analysis of excavation and survey data and artifact collections, including those housed in museums and universities - 3.
+Laboratory work, technical analyses, including dating, and advanced technology-based projects - 4.
+Research that would then be used as the foundation for developing a longer-term research program and for seeking major funding to carry out the research program's objectives

-5. A discrete, additional part of a larger project, otherwise funded by other sources, which would bring the project to its full research potential

-6. The completion of research and/or analyses for a long-term project to enable investigators to make research objectives publishable
+- 5. A discrete, additional part of a larger project, otherwise funded by other sources, which would bring the project to its full research potential - 6.
+The completion of research and/or analyses for a long-term project to enable investigators to make research objectives publishable